pong42-dev/ft_transcendence/docs/back-docs/api/users/2fa.md

 ## 📌 `POST /2fa/enable/init`

 **Description**:
-Initializes 2FA setup by generating a QR code, a secret, and a temporary token for the authenticated user.
+Initializes 2FA setup by generating a QR code, a secret, and a hashed temporary token for the authenticated user.

 ### ✅ Request